Hackers Stole a Casino's High-Roller Database Through a Thermometer in the Lobby Fish Tank - Slashdot

 Re: high-roller database (Score:2)

-IOT is a disaster waiting to happen (Score:4, Insightful)
+IOT is a disaster waiting to happen (Score:5, Insightful)

 It is really crazy that the IOT stuff is pushed so hard even though there are no security standards in place.